How to Write a PhD Concept Paper: Format, Examples & Free Template

 • Support the accomplishment of the goal.

-• Be about 3-4: having too few of objectives will limit the scope of your PhD dissertation, while having too many objectives may complicate the dissertation.
+• Number around 3-4: having too few of objectives will limit the scope of your PhD dissertation, while having too many objectives may complicate the dissertation.

-• Be SMART, that is, Specific, Measurable, Achievable, Realistic, and Time-bound.
+• Are SMART, that is, Specific, Measurable, Achievable, Realistic, and Time-bound.

 The video below clearly explains how to set SMART goals and objectives: